-In the film installation European Union Mayotte, SUPERFLEX reflects upon migration, the dream of another life and the outermost border of the EU.
-Located in the Indian Ocean north of Madagascar, Mayotte is one of the four Comoros Islands, a previous French Colony.
-The Union of the Comoros is a sovereign island nation, which gained independence in 1975.
+The film installation European Union Mayotte reflects upon migration, the dream of another life and the outermost border of the EU.
+Located in the Indian Ocean north of Madagascar, Mayotte is one of the four Comoros Islands, a former French Colony.
+The Union of the Comoros is a sovereign island nation which gained independence in 1975.
 Mayotte, however, chose to reaffirm its ties with France through a series of referendums.
 In 2011, Mayotte became a French overseas department, and in 2014 the EU acknowledged Mayotte as a part of the union, making it EU’s outermost region.

-The installation consists of 2 projections: the first, smaller projection depicts a scene of a single boat in the ocean, sometimes carrying people; in the second, larger projection we follow the production of a small fiberglass fishing boat on Anjouan, an island situated only 70 kilometres away from Mayotte.
-In these small boats, people from Anjouan and the surrounding islands of the Comoros take the risk of a dangerous and illegal journey, in the hope of reaching Mayotte, and thereby the EU.
-This treacherous journey has resulted in the drowning deaths of thousands of people.
+The installation consists of two projections: the first, smaller projection depicts a scene of a single boat in the ocean, sometimes carrying people; the second, larger projection follows the production of a small fiberglass fishing boat on Anjouan, an island situated only 70 kilometres away from Mayotte.
+In these small boats, people from Anjouan and the surrounding islands of the Comoros take the risk of a dangerous and illegal journey in the hope of reaching Mayotte and thereby the EU.
+This treacherous journey has resulted in the deaths of thousands of people.